By James Eliot, Markets & Finance Editor

 The retirement crisis is at a tipping point, with a significant shift towards more aggressive investment strategies expected over the next five years.

-Increased Reliance on Robo-Advisors: As seen with Wealthfront’s clients, the trend indicates continued growth of automated investment platforms.
-Analysts at Goldman Sachs forecast that the robo-advisory market will exceed $1 trillion in assets under management by 2026, as more younger investors seek cost-effective and efficient financial management.
+- Increased Reliance on Robo-Advisors: As seen with Wealthfront’s clients, the trend indicates continued growth of automated investment platforms.
+Analysts at Goldman Sachs forecast that the robo-advisory market will exceed $1 trillion in assets under management by 2026, reflecting the growing confidence in technology-driven investment solutions.

 FAQ

-Q: How much do I need to save for retirement?
+Q: How can I start investing for retirement?

-Q: What are the best investment strategies for retirement?
+Q: What is the best tool for retirement planning?

 Recommended Tools